zharmedia386/CMS_Docs/README.md

 </p>

 <p align="center">
-  The Learning Management System (LMS) is a platform that provides educational materials and curriculum content to both urban and rural areas.
-It utilizes LoRa technology and cloud-based solutions to transmit data between urban and rural areas.
+  Documentation of Content Management System (DoCMS) is a software tool designed to streamline the creation, management, and organization of documentation content for certain technology products.
+Eliminated the need of coding experience, making it accessible for various type of users without any technical backgrounds.
 </p>